CluedIn-io/CluedIn.Documentation/docs/080-management/data-catalog/040-manage-vocabulary-keys.md

 1. Make the needed change and then save them.

     Depending on the section that you want to edit, you may have to follow different steps.
-For example, direct editing is not possible for the **Name** and **Data Type** sections; instead, you must select the corresponding buttons to open the panes for editing.
+For example, direct editing is not possible for the **Name** and **Data Type** sections; instead, you must select the corresponding button to open the pane for editing.

     ![edit-vocabulary-key.gif](../../assets/images/management/data-catalog/edit-vocabulary-key.gif)

 ### Map one vocabulary key to another

-The purpose of mapping one vocabulary key to another is to ensure organized and consistent data, preventing duplicate values within the system.
+The purpose of vocabulary key mapping is to keep data organized and consistent by preventing duplicate values in the system.
+For the practical application of vocabulary key mapping, check the video in [Modeling approaches](/management/data-catalog/modeling-approaches).

 To demonstrate the importance and efficiency of vocabulary key mapping, let's look at an example.
 Suppose you have contact records coming into CluedIn from various sources—Salesforce, SAP, and MS SQL Server—and each source has its unique vocabulary.
 Some properties in data coming from these sources are the same, and some are different.
 For example, the _gender_ property exists in data from all three sources.
 It means that _gender_ values would be stored in three separate vocabulary keys.
 To keep all _gender_ values under one vocabulary key instead of keeping them in each separate vocabulary key, you can map these three vocabulary keys to one, thus improving the organization and getting better visibility of your data.

 **To map one vocabulary key to another**